 Writing effective usability questions seems deceptively easy, but the harsh reality is it’s not as simple as you may think it is.
 There are quite a number of mistakes to avoid.

 How you phrase your questions will directly impact the quality and value of your user testing results.
-Ask your participants wrong questions, or use the wrong words to structure the questions, and you will gather incorrect feedback.
-Wrong questions can contaminate the whole research —leading to misleading insights.
+Ask your participants the wrong questions, or use the wrong words to structure the questions, and you will gather incorrect feedback.
+Wrong questions can contaminate the whole research —leading to misleading quantitative data and qualitative data.

-Before you come up with any usability questions, there is a great need to think of what you intend to learn from the test.
+Before you come up with any usability questions, there is a great need for creative thinking, which involves answering the question – what you intend to learn from the test.
 Begin by asking yourself this: what information do I need from this research?

-Taking time to answer that question will help you narrow down all the possible wrong directions you might head before getting to the insights you need.
+Taking time to answer that question will help you narrow down all the possible wrong directions you might head before getting to the qualitative data or quantitative data you need.
 The ultimate goal could be as simple as finding out if users will click on your search result listing.

 There is something about asking open-ended questions that makes participants feel more comfortable during a usability test.
 People, in general, tend to open up and express themselves better when they are given room to answer in their own words.